agbarnett/COVID/README.md

 Includes:
 * seasonal transmission
 * age-dependent recovery and death
-* random importated cases over time
+* random imported cases over time
+* deaths due to other causes

 **This is a simplistic model of reality and all estimates should be treated with caution.**